Synerise/ios-sdk/README.md

 Record a 'client appeared in location' event.

 #### HitTimerEvent
 Record a 'client hit timer' event.
-This could be used for profiling or activity time monitoring - you can send "hit timer" when your client starts doing something and send it once again when finishes, but this time with different time signature.
+This could be used for profiling or activity time monitoring - you can send "hit timer" when your client starts doing something and send it once again when finishes, but this time with the different time signature.
 Then you can use our analytics engine to measure e.g. average activity time.

 #### SearchedEvent
 Record a 'client searched' event.